outfox/fennecs/fennecs.tech/cookbook/index.md

 These examples are not best practices, nor good practices. _**They're practice.**_

 Use them as you gradually build an understanding and mental model of **fenn**ecs, and good habits will fall into place all on their own.

-Then, return to that overscoped game project of yours and get cooking!
+Later, when you return to that overscoped game project of yours, you can get cooking *for real!*
 :::